While the Summer Dig 2025 Dig has concluded activity continues…

 “I’ve always wanted to be part of an archaeological dig - bucket list stuff!"

-• Digging
+• Digger

 Digging on site, you will be working along side archaeologists to excavate and clean the site to a Roman level.

-• Wet sieving
+• Wet Sieving

 Wet sieving takes place just next to the trenches, you’ll be helping to look through buckets of soil to find lost Roman artefacts; including glass beads, intaglios and other small finds.

-• Finds washing
+• Finds Washing

 Finds washing is an great opportunity to get up close with the artefacts found on site and learning how to properly take care of the artefacts.

-• Site tour guide
+• Site Tour Guide

 Helping on the project by becoming a site guide can be a great way to learn more about the excavation and show the public the site on a site tour.
 A guiding booklet will be provided with more information.